 Checking the surf conditions and surf webcams is a routine every keen surfer is familiar with.
-The swells can be predicted for a good amount of time in front, while the winds can change rather quickly and ruin the perfect surf weather.
+The swells can be predicted for a reasonable amount of time in front, while the winds can change rather quickly and ruin the perfect surf weather.

-- The best surf weather is usually in the mornings when the wind has not picked up and the ocean is glassy.
+- The best surf weather is usually in the mornings when the wind has not picked up, and the ocean is glassy.

 - No wind or a low to medium offshore wind is a good sign.

 - Incoming or outcoming tide, depending on the break you are about to surf.

 Knowledge of how to read the weather forecast is an essential skill for every surfer.
 As the winds, swells, and tides determine the quality of surf a ta certain surf-break – it is crucial to pay attention to each detail.

 Knowing how to read the report will also help to plan a weekend surf-trip.
 Should you travel east or west to catch good surf, or wake up at 5 am to find the only surfable gap.
 The more we surf, the more we know that the right conditions will most likely not last long – so make sure to make the most of it.